 Did you know that there are no chain restaurants nor fast food restaurants on Sanibel.
 Sanibel offers an array of local restaurants and venues in keeping with its un-commercialised approach, creating a great ambience and relaxed culture, particularly when enjoying a drink and watching the sunset over the Gulf of Mexico.
 A few island classics are Island Cow, Lighthouse Café, Doc Fords….

-Sanibel Island is suitable for families and couples looking for a relaxed holiday with options to explore the area and enjoy plenty of nature based activities.
+Sanibel Island is suitable for families and couples looking for a relaxed holiday with options to explore the area an enjoy plenty of nature based activities.

-Just to the south of Fort Myers, Bonita Springs looks out onto Estero Bay and the Gulf of Mexico.
-It’s a great base for exploring nature parks and beaches – Lover Key State Park is made up of four barrier islands and offers hiking, cycling, canoeing, kayaking and miles of pristine beaches.
-The Everglades are just a short drive away and can be explored alone or as part of an organised tour including a typical airboat ride Everglades Day Safari is one of the excursions available for half and full day tours departing from the area.
+Just to the south of Fort Myers Bonita Springs looks out onto Estero Bay and the Gulf of Mexico.
+It is a great destination to explore nature parks on the beach with as Lover Key State Park made up of four barrier islands offering hiking and bicycling, a canoe launch, kayak and canoe rentals and miles of pristine beaches.
+The everglades are a short drive away and explored on own or as part of an organised tour on airboat.

-Bonita Springs is suitable for families and couples who are looking for a resort stay while being close to shops and attractions in a tranquil setting.
+Bonita Springs is suitable for families & couples who are looking for resort stay while being close to shops and attractions in a tranquil setting.